 Distribution centers are the busy hubs of modern commerce, but their constant activity and high-value inventory also make them prime targets for security threats.
 From internal theft to external breaches, the risks are varied and can disrupt your entire operation.
 Understanding exactly where your vulnerabilities lie is the first step toward building a security strategy that protects your assets, your people, and your bottom line.
 Let’s walk through the most common security challenges these facilities face.

-High-Value Inventory Theft and Inside Jobs
+Stopping Inventory Theft and Inside Jobs

 Your distribution center is filled with new, easy-to-sell products, making it an attractive target for thieves.
 While external break-ins are a concern, a significant amount of theft is internal.
 These “inside jobs” can be surprisingly simple, often involving an employee collaborating with a truck driver or another outside party to move products off the books.
 This type of collusion can be difficult to detect without proper oversight.
 Having professional armed security guards on-site acts as a powerful deterrent, signaling that you take inventory control seriously and are actively monitoring for suspicious activity.
 Their presence alone can discourage both internal and external threats.

-Unauthorized Access to Sensitive Areas
+Controlling Access to Your Sensitive Areas

 Not all areas of your facility are created equal.
 Certain zones likely store high-value items like electronics, pharmaceuticals, or luxury goods that require an extra layer of protection.
 Leaving these areas unsecured is an open invitation for theft.
 The key is to control who can go where.
 This means implementing strict access control protocols for sensitive storage rooms, server rooms, and administrative offices.
 A dedicated private security guard can manage these access points, verify credentials, and maintain detailed entry logs, ensuring only authorized personnel can enter critical zones and preventing unauthorized individuals from wandering into restricted areas.